eightbitastronomy/memobook/README.md

  -  Configuration script for Vim currently supports vim-plug and pathogen utilities, as well as Vim 8+ plugin functionality.
 For other plugin methods, it's currently DIY.

 ### The GNU Emacs extension:
- -  No longer requires Python 3, but has a few backend / default-case functions that need to be implemented.
+ -  No longer requires Python 3.
+Doesn't have any depends except upon version (???) of Emacs.

 ### The Gedit plugin:
  -  Requires Python 3 and PyGObject.
 PyGObject must be new enough to have Gtk 3+ and Gedit 3+ submodules.